sybilhoangRG/support.balsamiq.com/content/misc/faster.md

 If you requested a feature that we haven't yet implemented, it is likely in one of these three categories:

 1. Something we have our eye on, but are waiting to see [how many people ask for it](https://forums.balsamiq.com/c/mockups/l/top).
 To see if this applies to yours, visit [our forums](https://forums.balsamiq.com/) to see what other customers are asking about.
-1. Something we're really excited about, but are waiting until the right time to do (this was the case for with our [nested mockups feature](https://blog.balsamiq.com/3-3/), for example).
+1. Something we're really excited about, but are waiting until the right time to do (this was the case for with our [wireframes hierarchy feature](https://blog.balsamiq.com/3-3/), for example).
 1. Something we don't plan on doing so that we can focus on [our original vision](https://balsamiq.com/company/#whatis) (adding [more interactivity](https://blog.balsamiq.com/why-we-arent-doing-interaction/), for example).

 If any of this might be a deal-breaker for you, feel free to review our guide on [how to choose a wireframing tool](/sales/howtochoose/) or learn [how we compare to other UI design tools](/sales/othertools/).